Table of Contents

 Shifting from task-focused crisis management to inspirational leadership is the next step.
 Maybe that sounds like a mountain too high to climb in an environment that is marked by staffing problems, never-ending deadlines and organizational challenges.
 But in that, is exactly the opportunity both for the collective of organizations as well as for the individual leader.
 Knowing what an environment is like is an incredible advantage in addressing how to function healthy within it.
 On top of that, once we realize we are the ones who created that culture of urgency in the first place, we can start changing it together by consciously choosing to invest in the talent of people leading our organizations so they can sustain themselves and others.
 Above all, modeling behavior that stimulates professional excellence and attracts the people we are looking for, is key to the success of the work we do.
 Healthy and outstanding work environments are created by those who decide to make it happen.
 Not by anything else.

 For those wanting to reach out to their Kamikaze managers, or for the Kamikaze managers who are seeking fundamental change, I offer a leadership development program that helps professionals create a personally effective style of leadership that positively influences and changes the person and environment in question.
 It opens the door to change in ways participants may never have realized existed.
 A door that will lead to transforming professional attitudes, changing managers into leaders, creating cohesive and productive work environments, generate interpersonal effectiveness, and is a gateway to powerful, inspiring and authentic leadership.
-From overwhelm to Equanimous Leadership, Power & Passion.
+From Kamikaze Management to Conscious and Effective Leadership.
 Be the Change.